 Hidden Details On The Air Jordan 6

-At first glance, you might see just a snazzy upper.
-But throw on a pair with contrasting overlays like the Carmines, and voila — an intricate “2” and “3” are woven into the design, stretching across the entire upper.
+At first glance, what you might see is just a snazzy upper.
+But throw on a pair with contrasting overlays like the Carmines, and voila—a design that stretches across the entire upper with an intricate “2” and “3” woven into it.
 No, that’s not arbitrary; it’s a discreet nod to MJ’s iconic jersey number.
 I bet that’s one hidden detail on the Air Jordan 6 sneakers you’ve never noticed.

 RELATED: Michael Jordan’s Favourite Air Jordan Sneakers, Ranked